DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2025-08-04-publish-support-console-user-research.md

 ## Initial insights

-Initial discussions with the Publish team revealed the following challenges that are impacting support agents:
+Initial discussions with the Publish team revealed the following challenges that are impacting support agents.

-- **Challenges with the onboarding process**
+### Challenges with the onboarding process

 The current onboarding process for new users on Publish is done via MS Forms which has been described as “clunky” and not suitable.

-- **Difficulty with navigation within the support console** It can be confusing for support agents to understand the difference between the provider console and the support console.
+### Difficulty with navigation within the support console

+It can be confusing for support agents to understand the difference between the provider console and the support console.
 This needs clearer communication.

-- **Issues with deleting “empty” providers from the Publish service** The current process could be made more efficient through design changes.
+### Issues with deleting “empty” providers from the Publish service

+The current process could be made more efficient through design changes.

 ## Support tickets